 Salvador, Bahia: A Brazilian City with Unmatched Energy & History

-Why Visit Salvador?
+Why visit Salvador?

-Latin Routes can arrange a guided walking tour of Salvador’s historic centre, ensuring you fully experience the city's dynamic energy and rich history.
+Salvador offers a compelling blend of history, culture and atmosphere.
+Explore its historic centre, experience its vibrant festivals or discover the flavours of its Afro-Brazilian cuisine.
+Latin Routes can arrange a guided walking tour of Salvador’s historic centre, ensuring you fully experience the city’s dynamic energy and rich history.
 Speak to one of our Travel Specialists for more information.

 Brazil